 He was in the U.S. Army during World War II.

-He was a 1955 graduate of Liberty High School.
+He was a graduate of Temple University, Philadelphia.